Dylantje/PVOutput-S0-Uploader/README.md

 Fil in the Pvoutput Api [ not the readkey ]

-Fil in the pin where is the S0 Counter connectet with Fil in the pulse of you S0 Counter
+Fil in the pin where is the S0 Counter connectet with<br>
+Fil in the pulse of you S0 Counter<br>
-Fil in the sid
+Fil in the sid<br>
-Fil in the 2 or 4 [ 2 solar or 4 usage in Pvoutput ]
+Fil in the 2 or 4 [ 2 solar or 4 usage in Pvoutput ]<br>

-Make sure the numsensors are correct.
+Make sure the numsensors are correct.<br>
-Upload the sketch
+Upload the sketch<br>

-Look for Ip:555 in to your browser
+Look for Ip:555 in to your browser<br>